-- In addition to meeting the requirements of Regulation B6, all programmes of study leading to an award of the University listed in Regulation A4.1 a), b) and f) must satisfy the requirements of Regulation A8. - B6.2 Exceptionally a student enrolled on a programme of study leading to an award of the University listed in Regulations A4.1 a), b) and f) may be permitted to progress to the next stage of study carrying a failure in no more than 20 credits.
-Programme Assessment Boards must ensure that students have passed the prerequisites for compulsory modules in the next stage of study. - B6.3 In accordance with Regulation A11.8 e) a Programme Assessment Board may award a student enrolled on an SCQF level 7, 8, 9 or 10 module a compensatory pass to the maximum of 20 credits at each stage of study. - a) A compensatory pass will automatically be considered where the student has: - i) achieved a minimum of 35 per cent in a module; - ii) submitted in each component of assessment in that module; and - iii) passed all other modules in that stage of study - b) Where a stage of study includes an approved work placement module and the result is not available for consideration by the Programme Assessment Board at the end of the stage of study, Regulation B6.3a) will be applied in relation to all other modules in that stage of study.
+- In addition to meeting the requirements of Regulation B6, all programmes of study leading to an award of the University listed in Regulation A4.1 a), b) and f) must satisfy the requirements of Regulation A8. - The University is committed to supporting students to continue their studies for as long as they are considered able to benefit and succeed (A2.4).
+Accordingly a student enrolled on a programme of study leading to an award of the University listed in Regulations A4.1 a), b) and f) may be permitted to progress to the next stage of study carrying a failure in no more than 20 credits.
+In agreeing this, Programme Assessment Boards must ensure that students have passed the prerequisites for compulsory modules in the next stage of study and be satisfied that the student's academic potential is sufficiently strong, based on their academic profile, that the student has a reasonable chance of success in progressing.
+The principle of B6.2 should also apply to students who have not yet passed all modules within the stage of study due to outstanding (re)assessment opportunities. - B6.3 In accordance with Regulation A11.8 e) a Programme Assessment Board may award a student enrolled on an SCQF level 7, 8, 9 or 10 module a compensatory pass to the maximum of 20 credits at each stage of study. - A compensatory pass will automatically be considered where the student has: - i) achieved a minimum of 35 per cent in a module; - ii) submitted in each component of assessment in that module; and - iii) passed all other modules in that stage of study

+- b) Where a stage of study includes an approved work placement module and the result is not available for consideration by the Programme Assessment Board at the end of the stage of study, Regulation B6.3a) will be applied in relation to all other modules in that stage of study.
 Where a compensatory pass is awarded in the absence of work placement marks, a student may not then be considered for a compensatory pass in the placement module. - c) In exceptional circumstances which must be noted in the minutes of the Board, a Programme Assessment Board has the discretion to award a compensatory pass to a student who achieves a minimum of 30 per cent in a module, all other modules at that stage of study having been passed.
 This discretion is not additional to Regulation B6.3a). - d) The decision of the Programme Assessment Board to compensate or not will be made following consideration of the student profile and the achievement of programme learning outcomes. - B6.4 A Programme Assessment Board must not permit a student to progress to the next stage of their programme carrying a fail in any module from a preceding stage of study to prevent the accumulation of credit-shortfall. - B6.5 A student who is not permitted by the Programme Assessment Board to progress to the next stage of study may be permitted to continue their studies at the same level either in the same programme or on an alternative programme of study providing that the student has met the admission requirements for that programme.